How the Post Office changes will affect you

 And as of next year, you’ll also be able to pay cheques into your account at the Post Office.
 We’re currently working to establish what the clearance times will be on these, so check back for more info in the near future.

-These new changes should make it more convenient for you to access your thinkmoney Personal Account.
+These new changes should make it more convenient for you to access your thinkmoney Managed Current Account.
 Depending on what the nearest branch is to you, Natwest and RBS have either limited opening hours at the weekend or are closed.
 Not only are there far more Post Offices across the UK but also there are Post Office 3,000 branches open on Sundays and they’re excluded from the six-hour opening limit imposed on larger retailers.